-Between them, the six musicians hold passports from Romania, Germany, Slovenia, England, the United States, and Turkey.
-Each nationality brings an inherently different way to approach music, and Berlin Counterpoint takes all these influences to develop a style all its own, representative of the modern, energetic, and creative Berlin where they met.
-Their sparkling sound, homogeneous virtuosity, and adventurous yet thoughtful interpretations are very much owed to this meeting of different cultural and musical backgrounds.
+Between them, the six musicians hold passports from Romania, Holland, France, England, the United States, and Turkey.
+Each nationality brings an inherently different approach to the music, and Berlin Counterpoint merges all of these influences to develop a style all its own.
+The reference to Berlin in the ensemble’s name is not simply due to the coincidence of the members meeting there, but to the fact that Berlin is one of the few places where such a meeting of creative minds from such various backgrounds is not only likely, but extremely fruitful.
+It is the modern, energetic, and creative Berlin they represent, and like the city is itself, a truly multicultural ensemble.
+Their sparkling sound, homogeneous virtuosity, and adventurous, yet thoughtful, interpretations are very much owed to this meeting of different cultural and musical backgrounds.

-Berlin Counterpoint’s ever-growing repertoire spans from baroque to contemporary music, including traditional works for wind quintet and piano, as well as members’ own arrangements and new works commissioned from young composers.
-The group performs in varying configurations – from duo to sextet – and is open to collaborations with guest artists.
+Berlin Counterpoint’s ever-growing repertoire, spanning from Baroque era to contemporary music, includes traditional works for wind quintet and piano, as well as members’ own arrangements and new works commissioned from acclaimed international composers such as Kamran Ince and Leonardo Martinelli.
+The group performs in varying constellations, from duo to sextet, and is open to collaborations with guest artists.

 Aaron Dan, flute

 J. Strauss (arr.
 Aaron Dan) – Overture to Die Fledermaus

 Beethoven – Quintet for Piano and Winds in E-flat Major, Op.16